nervosnetwork/docs.nervos.org/website/docs/basics/guides/crypto wallets/neuron.md

 import useBaseUrl from "@docusaurus/useBaseUrl";

+import Link from "@docusaurus/Link";

-Neuron Wallet is a CKB wallet produced by Nervos Foundation.
+**Neuron Wallet** is a CKB wallet produced by Nervos Foundation.
 The wallet holds keys and is capable of creating and broadcasting transactions.

 Neuron Wallet is bundled with a CKB Mainnet node and configured to connect to the CKB Mainnet.
 The bundled Mainnet node runs automatically when a Neuron wallet is set up and launched.